Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ### Elektro-L
-- **Elektro-L N3** and **Elektro-L N4** (Elektro-L# for short) are the two satellites broadcasting imagery on the L-band.
+- **Elektro-L N°3** and **Elektro-L N°4** (Elektro-L# for short) are the two satellites broadcasting imagery on the L-band.
 Due to a fairly recent power supply failure, Elektro-L2 only broadcasts a beamed X-band transmission to Moscow.
-- They broadcast a **Low Rate Information Transmission (LRIT)** as well as a **High Rate Information Transmission (HRIT)** signal containing full disc images of the earth.
-Both of these include Reed-Solomon FEC, meaning you can get just a few dBs of the signal and still get a proper decode without any grain.
+- They broadcast a **Low Rate Information Transmission (LRIT)** as well as **High Rate Information Transmission (HRIT)** signals containing full disc images of the earth at a 4km/px quality.
+Both of these include Reed-Solomon FEC, meaning you can get clear imagery at just about 3 dB.
 - LRIT broadcasts any number of channels, for Elektro-L3 it's 3 visible channels as well as one infrared channel (ch10 is also broadcasted, but is dead).
-L4 is too consistent.
+L4 broadcasts channels too inconsistently to be specified here.

+> Reception notes:
+> - LRIT broadcasts pre-equalized channels, which often end up severely over-exposing the imagery.
+The reason for why imagery is broadcasted like this is unknown.
+> - After a few minutes of LRIT from Elektro-L3, you will be able to notice a spiky signal appear at 1690.5 MHz, this is linearly polarized dead LRIT from FengYun 2H.
+It might interfere with LRIT reception, in which case you should point slightly farther from 2H.
-> Elektro-L4 has broadcast issues; the LRIT broadcast consistently cuts off after 15 minutes, even when in the middle of transmitting an image.
+> - Elektro-L4 has broadcast issues; the LRIT broadcast consistently cuts off after 15 minutes, even when in the middle of transmitting an image.

 ![Elektro-L LRIT and HRIT signal screenshots from SatDump](../../assets/images/Radio/Elektro-LRIT-HRIT.jpg) *Elektro-L N°3 LRIT on left, HRIT on right*